Alive in the Killing Fields: Plot

 stole squash and made traps for fish.

 Nawuth and his brothers suffer from starvation and their bellies become bloated.
-Due to this, he and his brother, Chanty, head again into the neighboring farms to steal more rice, and they are caught.
+Due to this, he and his brother, Chanty, go back to the neighbouring farms to steal more rice, and they are caught.
 The Khmer Rouge let them go.
-Due to lack of food, Nawuth gets infected.
-Most people had died from this infection, so Van Lan takes him to a doctor, and the doctor saves his life by giving Nawuth an enema.
-Afterward, Nawuth is told to guard a large building filled with corn.
-Monkeys steal the corn, and Nawuth is yelled at by the soldier that assigned him the task.
+Due to a lack of food, Nawuth gets infected.
+Most people have died from this infection, so Van Lan takes him to a doctor, and the doctor saves his life by giving Nawuth an enema.
+Afterwards, Nawuth is told to guard a large building filled with corn.
+Monkeys steal the corn, and Nawuth is yelled at by the soldier who assigned him the task.
 He survives and once again guards the corn.
 Using traps his father taught him how to make, he catches a few monkeys that try to steal the corn and eats them.
 Afterward, he takes some of the corn and hides in the jungle; and he is caught, but his life is spared.
 The weeks that followed were harsh: people blamed stolen food products on him, but the guards did not believe them.
 A while later, his father was killed.

 Some time passed before the world gave any help.
 The Vietnamese started to attack the Khmer Rouge and a war started.